splitkb/kyria/Plate Case/README.md

 ![Kyria Acrylic Plate Case](./Plate%20Case.png)

-This case supports MX switches only.
+This case supports both MX and low profile Choc switches.

 To make a case, you'll need to cut the following files out of 3mm thick acrylic: